ITfoxtec/FoxIDs/docs/users.md

 # Users
-Users are saved in [user repositories](#user-repository) where each track contains exactly one user repository.
+Users are saved in [user repositories](#user-repository) where each environment contains exactly one user repository.
 Users are authenticated using the [login authentication method](login.md) user interface (UI).

 ## Configuration
 New users can be created by the administrator through [Foxids Control Client](control.md#foxids-control-client) or be provisioned through [Foxids Control API](control.md#foxids-control-api).